TuntematonSotilas/train_ops/README.md

-# Tauri + Yew
+# Train Ops

+A train game for Android.

-This template should help get you started developing with Tauri and Yew.
+Made with Tauri and Yew.

 ## Installation